cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

     enabled = off
     filter = on

 The filter configuration helps you to remove known clean data from the resulting report.
-It can be configured seperately for every plugin.
+It can be configured separately for every plugin.

 The filter itself is configured in the [mask] section.
 You can enter a list of pids in pid_generic to filter out processes::